 3 – Let your older children potty train the younger ones.

 Recruit older siblings (or even cousins, friends, and neighbors) to help in your potty training endeavor!
 This worked amazingly well to potty train Little Brother!
 We told Big Brother (who was 4 at the time) that he would get a treat whenever his little brother successfully went potty in the potty chair.
 He literally took it from there, reminding his brother regularly that he should try to use the potty.
-My husband and I are convinced that our son pretty much single-handedly potty trained his bother. :)
+My husband and I are convinced that our son pretty much single-handedly potty trained his brother. :)

 4 – Focus on daytime training.